Apple Thyme Old Fashioned

 Instructions

-2. Strain the simple syrup through a fine-mesh sieve to remove all of the leaf and stem bits.
+2. Strain the simple syrup through a fine-mesh sieve to remove the thyme leaves and stems.

-3. Put the simple syrup in a jar or container and chill it for at least several hours.
+3. Pour the simple syrup into a jar or container and chill it for at least several hours.

 4. To make the cocktail, combine the bourbon, simple syrup, and bitters in a cocktail stirring glass with ice and stir well.
 Feel free to adjust the sweetness level to your own tastes.

-5. Strain into a serving glass with ice, then garnish with apple slices and a few thyme sprigs.
+5. Strain the cocktail into a serving glass with ice, then garnish with apple slices and a few thyme sprigs.

 Leave a Comment